My dad and I took a DNA Test.

 “Is your mamma White?”

 It seemed hard for anyone to believe that both my parents were Black.
-After all, I had hazel eyes, and my skin color does not have a lot of melanoma.
+After all, I had hazel eyes, and my skin color does not have a lot of melanin.
 One of my college roommates liked to also point out that I did not “walk with a strut, talk jive, or have really big lips” (but that’s a whole other story for another day… it took her about 2-months to get over the shock that I was African American).

 I would sometimes get defensive when questioned.